- This is the only independent S/4HANA implementation study every published.

 - Private Case Studies: Information provided by these case studies is from people that have either worked on or had some type of exposure to S/4HANA implementations.

 Many companies are trying to determine if they can improve their condition by moving to S/4HANA.
 And the problem with coming to this determination is that just about every entity that offers views on S/4HANA makes money from either selling S/4HANA or S/4HANA services.
 The top 18 system integrators such as Accenture, IBM, Deloitte, Cap Gemini combined have 240,000 SAP consultants.

 To say they have a bit of a financial bias would be an understatement.

 The Problem with Financial Bias

-For example, in performing this research we came upon information that a particular customer, which is a very public case study and is showcased on SAP’s website as a great S/4HANA success is actually a very problematic installation for the customer.
+For example, in performing this research, we came upon information that a particular customer, which is a very public case study and is showcased on SAP’s website as a great S/4HANA success, is a very problematic installation for the customer.
 This customer will not communicate anything but positive things about its S/4HANA implementation.
-Furthermore, in addition to the normal disinterest in publishing reality-based information about projects, SAP customers sign NDA with SAP which hinders the customer from communicating any negative facts about SAP.
+Furthermore, in addition to the typical disinterest in publishing reality-based information about projects, SAP customers sign NDA with SAP, which hinders the customer from communicating any adverse facts about SAP.